 Yes, Succulents Give Off Oxygen

 Our body is about two-thirds oxygen.
 It’s is an essential component for humans to survive on this face of the Earth.
 It powers up vital processes in our body, such as breathing, brain functions, metabolism, and blood circulation.
-Fun fact: Oxygen is what turns our blood red; without it, blood is actually blue.

 When we inhale, we introduce oxygen into our body and in turn release carbon dioxide.
 Plants, including succulents, go through this respiration process, too, but in reverse.
 They absorb the available carbon dioxide in the environment and give off oxygen.
 During the day, they use the carbon dioxide they get from us as an energy fuel for their food-making process called photosynthesis.